mvolkmann/blog/src/deno.md

 The Deno {% aTargetBlank "https://deno.land/std", "Standard Library" %}
 is modeled after that of the Go programming language.
-It is maintained by the Deno team.
+It is maintained by the Deno team, providing more quality assurance than using third-party libraries.
 These modules are not installed by default and are downloaded and cached the first time a script that uses them is run.